starkware-libs/starknet-staking/docs/spec.md

 1. `amount` is not zero.
 2. Pool member (caller) is in exit window.
 3. Pool member's amount is greater or equal to the amount requested.
-4. `to_staker` exist in the staking contract and is not in an exit window.
+4. `to_staker` exists in the staking contract and is not in an exit window.
 5. `to_pool` is the delegation pool contract for `to_staker`.
 #### access control <!-- omit from toc -->
 Only pool member can execute.